R3Conclave/conclave-core-sdk/docs/docs/mail.md

 message headers.
 You can use message headers to implement non-data-processing tasks like usage tracking and prioritization at the host's end.
 The Mail headers contain the following fields:

 1. The _topic_.
-You can use it to distinguish between different streams of Mail items from the same client.
-It's a string similar to an email subject.
+This is a string you can use to distinguish between different streams of Mail items from the same client.
+It resembles an email's subject line.
 Topics are scoped per sender and are not global.
 Clients can send multiple streams of related Mail items using a different topic for each stream.
 To avoid replay attacks, you should never reuse a topic for an unrelated Mail item.
 Using a random UUID in a topic is good practice to prevent reuse.

 2. The _sequence number_.
-Every Mail item under a topic has a sequence number that starts from zero and increments by one.
+Every Mail item with a specific topic has a sequence number that starts from zero and increments by one with each Mail item.
 The enclave rejects messages if the sequence number is not in order.
 This ensures that the enclave receives a stream of related Mail items in the correct order.

 3. The _envelope_.
-This is a slot that can hold any plain-text byte array.
+This field can hold any plain-text byte array.
 You can use it to hold app-specific data that should be authenticated but unencrypted.

 The header fields should not contain secrets, as these are available to the host.
 It may seem odd to have unencrypted data, but it's useful for the client, the host, and the enclave to collaborate for data storage and routing.
 Even when